 - Purchase the complete Expat Arrivals Montreal Guide (PDF)

-When investigating areas and suburbs in Montreal, expats should consider factors such as location, proximity to schools or their workplace and how safe the area is.
-However, one should also factor in the quality of the public transport system is extensive and efficient, and expats should be able to commute easily.
+When investigating areas and suburbs in Montreal, expats should consider factors such as location, proximity to schools and places of work, and how safe the area is.
+Fortunately, the public transport system is extensive and efficient, and expats should be able to commute easily.

-Most expats choose to rent property in Canada rather than purchase it.
-However, those planning on staying in Montreal for an extended period of time might opt to buy property instead.
+Most expats choose to rent property in Canada rather than purchase it, but those planning on staying in Montreal for an extended period of time might opt to buy property instead.

 Expats in Montreal will find that accommodation outside of the city centre is relatively affordable.
-However, it should be noted that utilities aren't usually included in the monthly rent and heating and air conditioning costs can add up.
+It should be noted, though, that utilities aren't usually included in the monthly rent and heating and air-conditioning costs can add up.

 Finding accommodation in Montreal

 Expats should not have a problem finding housing in Montreal.
 The only overwhelming aspect of finding accommodation is deciding on one of the many neighbourhoods.
-However, expats can enlist a real estate agent to help them with this.
+Expats can enlist a real-estate agent to help them with this.
 Online property listings are also a great way to kickstart the accommodation search.

 An interesting quirk of renting property in Montreal is that moving day is traditionally the first of July.
 It's not unusual to see hundreds of moving trucks around the city on this day of the year, with people moving their furniture out onto the street.

-Utilities are not usually included in the rental price of a house in Montreal.
-However, when renting an apartment, it is more likely that some utilities will be included in the monthly rent.
+Utilities are not usually included in the rental price of a house in Montreal, but when renting an apartment, it is more likely that some utilities will be included in the monthly rent.
 Heating costs are something to consider when moving to Montreal.
 If possible, expats should try and arrange for their heating costs to be included in their rent.